vboyev-MSFT/defender-docs/defender-endpoint/address-unwanted-behaviors-mde.md

 - [Configure and validate exclusions based on file extension and folder location](configure-extension-file-exclusions-microsoft-defender-antivirus.md)
 - [Configure exclusions for files opened by processes](configure-process-opened-file-exclusions-microsoft-defender-antivirus.md)

-### A nonmalicious PowerShell script file is incorrectly detected by Microsoft Defender Antivirus

-In this scenario, a user copies a nonmalicious PowerShell script file onto an endpoint, and the script file is incorrectly detected by Microsoft Defender Antivirus.

-**How to observe**: AMSI detection in the operational logs

-**How to address**: Define a path exclusion with limitations.
-See [Configure and validate exclusions based on file extension and folder location](configure-extension-file-exclusions-microsoft-defender-antivirus.md).

 ### An app is considered a potentially unwanted application (PUA)